xeolabs/scenejs/README.markdown

 * **[Vertex](http://xeolabs.github.io/scenejs/examples/index.html?page=vertexDisplaceShader)** and
 **[Fragment](http://xeolabs.github.io/scenejs/examples/index.html?page=xrayShader)** Shader Customization - Although SceneJS generates shaders automatically, you can modify the shaders by injecting custom functions into them

+#### Performance
 * **[Texture Atlasses](http://xeolabs.github.io/scenejs/examples/index.html?page=textureAtlas)** -  Define a large texture
  containing an "atlas" of sub-textures to use individually on many geometries, each of which have UV coordinates that map to a different region of the texture.
 In a scene where there are many small textures, this has the benefit of reducing state changes on the graphics hardware by binding once, instead of for each individual texture..
 * **[Geometry Vertex Sharing](http://xeolabs.github.io/scenejs/examples/index.html?page=vertexSharing)** - Animate geometry by interpolating its positions, normals, colors and UVs within keyframes.
 * **[Shared Node Cores](http://xeolabs.github.io/scenejs/examples/index.html?page=sharedNodeCores)** - Traditionally, re-use within a scene